 Close to seven years ago, Veeam and Quantum came together to offer Veeam Backup & Replication as a tested and validated software for interoperability with Quantum DXi Series network attached storage (NAS) backup appliances.
-Enhanced support for any deduplication appliance, including Quantum DXi appliances, was included with Veeam Availability Suite v9.
-And with Quantum’s recent announcement, our partnership continues to expand and evolve.
+And with Quantum’s recent introduction of Converged Tape Appliance for Veeam Environments, our partnership continues to expand and evolve.

 DXi deduplication appliances now integrated with Veeam